avajs/ava/docs/recipes/babel.md

 AVA does not currently compile source files.
 You'll have to load [Babel's `register` module](http://babeljs.io/docs/usage/require/), which will compile source files as needed.

+To compile source files on-the-fly, use `@babel/register` else, use `babel-register`.

 You can enable the `register` module by adding it to AVA's `require` option:

 ```json